 Many skincare products contain heavy and pore-clogging ingredients that can worsen those pesky little bumps around the mouth and also contribute to acne starting to appear in other areas, too.

-Additional to that, there are also products containing ingredients that are too harsh and have the potential to damage your skin barrier so using them might harm the skin’s moisture-holding capacity.
+Additionally, there are also products containing ingredients that are too harsh and have the potential to damage your skin barrier so using them might harm the skin’s moisture-holding capacity.

-Some of these are drying alcohols such as alcohol denat as well as fragrance and other fragrant components that can awfully irritate and dehydrate the skin.
+Some of these are drying alcohols such as Alcohol Denat as well as fragrance and other fragrant components that can awfully irritate and dehydrate the skin.